Third-cycle courses

 - The role of Open Access when publishing.

-- How Copyright Transfer Agreements and Creative Commons licenses work, and what the differences are between the licenses.
+- How Copyright Transfer Agreements and Creative Commons licences work, and what the differences are between the licences.

 - An introduction to basic bibliometrics: how they can be used in journal selection and for evaluation of scientific performance.